RealOrangeOne/theorangeone.net/content/posts/wireguard-getting-started.md

 ListenPort = 51820  # The port for wireguard to listen on (51820 is the standard)

-# Specify 1 "Peer" block for each connecting device
+# Specify one "Peer" block for each connecting device
 [Peer]
 PublicKey = <client publickey>  # The clients public key AllowedIPs = 10.1.10.2/32  # The IP and mask the client should be assigned